The Department of Integrative Physiology

 audit by university officials.

-- Initiate payroll corrections, manage salary deficits, run
+- Initiates payroll corrections, manages salary deficits, runs

 reports in HRMS and A&S portal as needed.

-- Collaborate closely with related budget offices including the
+- Liaise with related budget offices including the College’s

-College’s Budget Office, Office of Contract and Grants, HR Service
+Budget Office, Office of Contract and Grants, HR Service Center

 - Compile information requested by the campus budget office or

-- Review monthly and yearend statements, authorize accounts
+- Reviews monthly and yearend statements, authorize accounts

-for the Financial Service Center (FSC) Work with the FSC, authorize
+for the Financial Service Center (FSC) Works with the FSC,

-- Advise chair on departmental procedures and provides background
+- Advises chair on departmental procedures and provides

-- Be responsible for a collective procedural, policy, and
+- Oversee a collective procedural, policy, and judgment

-- Ensure operational needs are met by assessing strengths and
+- Ensure operational needs are met by assessing the strengths and

 development needs of staff.